-- 67. Given the distance of the barn to the nearest neighbouring property and the orientation of proposed openings and location of the curtilage there are no concerns that the development would harm the amenity, privacy or security of any neighbouring property. - 68.
+- 72. Given the distance of the barn to the nearest neighbouring property and the orientation of proposed openings and location of the curtilage there are no concerns that the development would harm the amenity, privacy or security of any neighbouring property. - 73.
 A protected species survey has not been carried out because the ruinous state of the building and the absence of a roof means that the building is highly unlikely to be suitable to provide habitat opportunities for birds or bats.
-As such the development would be unlikely to harm the conservation of any protected species or ecology interests. - 69.
+As such the development would be unlikely to harm the conservation of any protected species or ecology interests. - 74.
 Barrowstone Lane is a public rights of way.
-The Authority's Rights of Ways team have raised no objections to the proposal but have noted that measures would be required to ensure that the public footpath remains unobscured.
+The Authority's Rights of Ways team have not provided comments for the current application but raised no objections to the previous proposal, noting that measures would be required to ensure that the public footpath remains unobscured. - 75.
+The submitted information also makes reference to the existing building possibly being a safety hazard and also that the development would allow the fallen stone from the building that currently obscures the public footpath to be removed.
+These are not material planning considerations and separate controls exist to deal with unsafe buildings and obstructions to public rights of way.